Hi, I’m Janine

 - ICF-aligned coaching training

-- Certified Health and Wellness Coach and Life Coach
+- Certified Health and Wellness Coach

-I continue to engage in professional development, coaching supervision and reflective practice, because good support evolves.
+I continue to engage in professional development, coaching supervision, and reflective practice, because good support evolves.

 Ready to Connect?